Isoperiodic foliation of the stratum $\Omega\mathcal{M}_1(1,1,-2)$: Introduction

-All previous works concern the study of the period map, and the study of the fibres is the natural follow-up.
-For a representation $\chi$, the fibre $\text{Per}^{-1}(\chi)$ is known as an isoperiodic leaf and it comprises all translation surfaces with the same absolute periods.
-Isoperiodic foliation has already been studied in several recent works.
-In the case of strata of holomorphic $1$-forms, ergodicity of the foliation has been obtained in \cite{Mc} (in low genus), in \cite{CDF} (for principal strata\footnote{strata of holomorphic $1$-forms where every zero is simple} in the general case) and \cite{Ha} (with independent methods).
-This has recently been generalized to most strata in \cite{Winsor}.
-In \cite{CD}, methods of \cite{CDF} have been extended to meromorphic differentials with a pair of simple poles, obtaining a classification result on the closure of leaves.
-A study of isoperiodic foliation has been carried out in \cite{KLS} in the specific case of meromorphic differentials with an absolute periods group contained in $\mathbb{R}$ (\textit{real-normalized differentials}) and a unique double pole.
+A question that naturally arises is under which conditions an isoperiodic fiber is connected.
+For holomorphic differentials it is known that the isoperiodic fibers in $\Omega\mathcal S_g$ are generically connected up to a few exceptions; see \cite[Theorems 1.2 and 1.3]{CDF}.
+In \cite{Winsor}, Winsor have studied the connectedness of the isoperiodic foliation for non-principal strata of holomorphic differentials in $\Omega\mathcal M_g$.
+For meromorphic differentials, an analogous result has recently been obtained in \cite{CD} for differentials with two simple poles and in \cite{ACD} for differentials with at least three simple poles under an additional genericity condition on the periods.
+It is worth mentioning that in \cite{ACD,CD, CDF} the authors work with strata that have all simple zeros and obtain a classification of the closure of leaves.
+A study of the isoperiodic foliation has been carried out in \cite{KLS} in the specific case of meromorphic differentials with real absolute periods (\textit{i.e.} real-normalized differentials) and a unique double pole.
 Theorem~\ref{thm:Unique} of the present paper confirms the counting of leaves realizing a given group of absolute periods in the case of genus one \cite[Theorem 9]{KLS}.

-For strata of meromorphic $1$-forms on the Riemann sphere, isoperiodic foliation coincides with the \textit{isoresidual fibration} defined by the map sending a differential to the vector of its residues at the (labelled) poles, see \cite{GT1} for details.
-In contrast with the results of the present paper, isoresidual fibers in genus zero have compact closures because they are defined by algebraic equations (residues at the poles are rational functions of the locations of zeroes and poles).
+For strata of meromorphic $1$-forms on the Riemann sphere $\mathbb{CP}^{1}$, the isoperiodic foliation coincides with the \textit{isoresidual fibration} defined by the map sending a differential to the vector of its residues at the (labeled) poles; see \cite{GT1} for details.
+For strata of differentials on $\mathbb{CP}^{1}$ with exactly two zeros, a systematic study carried out in \cite{CGPT} has shown that generic isoresidual fibers are (possibly nonconnected) complex curves of finite genus (in the multi-scale compactification defined in \cite{BCGGM}).
+In contrast with the results of the present paper, generally isoresidual fibers in strata of genus zero are defined by algebraic equations (residues at the poles are rational functions of the locations of zeros and poles).

-In comparison, stratum $\mathcal{H}(1,1,-2)$ is the simplest example of isoperiodic foliation on a stratum of nonzero genus.
-Even in this easy case, isoperiodic leaves are of infinite genus and contain essential singularities.
-Wild translation surfaces have already been studied in several works, see \cite{Ho,R,V}, mostly with motivations coming from the field of dynamical systems.
-Isoperiodic leaves provide a family of examples of wild translation surfaces having an algebro-geometric origin.